fpriotto/nfl-comp-data-profilling/README.md

 # nfl-comp

 This is the repository for the [Kaggle's NFL competition](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/overview).
+Currently the data profilling was done successfully.

 Content to be further updated.